 Pesticide applicators should be aware that for neonicotinoid and other pesticides, EPA will incorporate label directions and use restrictions as chemical-specific pollinator assessments are completed through an ongoing registration review process.

 John W. Allran reviewed and contributed to this page.
-He is the Environmental Toxicologist with the NC Dept. of Ag. & Consumer Services, Structural Pest Control & Pesticides Division and now works with the U.S. Environmental Protection Agency.
+He was the Environmental Toxicologist with the NC Dept. of Ag. & Consumer Services, Structural Pest Control & Pesticides Division and now works with the U.S. Environmental Protection Agency.